 “Why can’t I stay here?”
 Even as she asked, Lily knew the answer.
 Society had many rituals.
 A bedame may remain in her parent’s homes while waiting for marriage, but a kudame would never get married.
 They were shuffled to smaller houses in the poorer districts to be easily forgotten in the rush of High Society.
 It was, in effect, how she would be banned from the elevated circles of society.

-She sniffed and fumbled for one of the silk clothes her mother kept on the corner of her desk.
+She sniffed and fumbled for one of the silk handkerchiefs her mother kept hanging on the corner of her desk.

 Sarlin’s hand caught hers.
 “Lily.”

 Lily’s tears roll down her cheeks.
 “I’m sorry.”